 The cost of cremation can vary drastically from one cremation provider to the next..
 Millennium Crematory is the most reputable cremation provider in Indian River, St. Lucie and Brevard counties and has become a premier resource for families.
 Cremation prices do play an important role in a family’s decision on who they choose.
 The funeral industry is no different than other industries, in that, you really do get what you pay for.
 It’s understandable that pricing plays an important role, but, don’t let that be the only factor in your decision.

-Cremation cost for a direct cremation is $795.00.
+Cremation cost for a direct cremation is $795.00, (other fees may apply).
 This is without any service and does not include a newspaper notice (obituary), death certificates, or cremation merchandise such as a permanent urn.

 When a direct cremation is chosen for the final disposition, families usually have some type of memorial service on their own.